YistYU/YistYU.github.io/_pages/cv.md

 * **Projection Robust Unbalanced Optimal Transport** (Feb.
 2022 - Present)
   * Research Assistant to Professor Ma Shiqian (University of California, Davis)
-  * Proposed a novel unbalanced optimal transport (UOT) formulation that has the potential to alleviate the curse of dimensionality.
+  * Proposed the projection robust unbalanced optimal transport formulation that has the potential to alleviate the curse of dimensionality for computing the Wasserstein distance.
   * Proposed two algorithms for solving this problem and analyze their complexity for obtaining an $\epsilon$-stationary point.
 Numerical experiments on both synthetic and real datasets are conducted to demonstrate the advantages of our new UOT formulation in high-dimensional cases.

 * **Multi-omics Integration with Random Walk and Graph Convolutional Network** (June.
 2021 -- Present)
   * Research Assistant to Professor Li Yu (CUHK)
   * Presented **scMinerva**, an unsupervised framework for single-cell multi-omics integration.
 We propose a novel random walk strategy **omics2vec** that can flexibly "jump" among different omics and utilize information from the informative omics.
   * Conducted extensive experiments to evaluate the proposed method. scMinerva achieves superior classification performance among the seven state-of-the-art unsupervised methods and improves the classification accuracy by 7% on average.
-  * **Best Project Award for Summer Research Internship of CUHK, 2020-21**.
+  * **Best Project Award for Summer Research Internship of CUHK, 2020-21 (Top 10% out of 97 students and 46 projects)**.

 * **Zyablov Bound in General Adversarial Various Channel** (June.
 2020 -- Sep.
 2020)